-...the labyrinth of gender-based issues affecting Arab women throughout the world from a place of compassion and unconditional fond regard, with the conviction that deviating from the norm is to be celebrated.
+…a safe space to discuss the labyrinth of gender-based issues affecting Palestinian women from a place of compassion and unconditional fond regard, with the conviction that business and social impact should foster one another.

 That really long sentence you just read is the BabyFist mission statement.
-What started as a personal reaction against street harassment has grown into a social movement for gender equality in Palestine and the greater Arab world.
+What started as a personal reaction against street harassment has grown into a social movement for gender equality.

 BabyFist was born in Palestine out of the urge to give women pieces of clothing to empower them as they go about their day.
 I’ve started designing defiant statement pieces to let everyone know that a woman is most definitely “Not Your Habibti.”